NEXT Trading Up 10.1% Over Last Week (NEXT)

-NEXT (CURRENCY:NEXT) traded 1.3% lower against the dollar during the one day period ending at 20:00 PM E.T. on October 17th.
-During the last week, NEXT has traded 10.1% higher against the dollar.
-One NEXT coin can now be bought for $0.13 or 0.00000212 BTC on cryptocurrency exchanges.
-NEXT has a total market capitalization of $813,189.47 and $1,567.00 worth of NEXT was traded on exchanges in the last day.
+NEXT (CURRENCY:NEXT) traded 1.3% lower against the US dollar during the 1 day period ending at 20:00 PM Eastern on October 17th.
+During the last seven days, NEXT has traded up 10.1% against the US dollar.
+One NEXT coin can currently be bought for about $0.13 or 0.00000212 BTC on major cryptocurrency exchanges.
+NEXT has a total market cap of $813,189.47 and $1,567.00 worth of NEXT was traded on exchanges in the last 24 hours.

 - Dogecoin (DOGE) traded 0% higher against the dollar and now trades at $0.24 or 0.00000386 BTC.